AsimChakraborty/realtime-object-monitor/README.md

-# Bag Detection and Production Monitoring
+# Object Detection and Production Monitoring

-A local computer-vision system that detects cement bags from RTSP camera streams, tracks them with YOLO ByteTrack, counts each bag as its center crosses a production line, records every crossing as a **production event**, and presents live status and analytics in a Streamlit dashboard.
+A local computer-vision system that detects object from RTSP camera streams, tracks them with YOLO ByteTrack, counts each bag as its center crosses a production line, records every crossing as a **production event**, and presents live status and analytics in a Streamlit dashboard.